Time-periodic weak solutions for the interaction of an incompressible fluid with a linear Koiter type shell under dynamic pressure boundary conditions: Introduction

 We believe this innovation to be rather suitable for further applications.
 A few are summarized in several remarks that follow Theorem~\ref{thm:main}, where also limitations of the approach are discussed.
 This includes the treatment of further boundary conditions (see Remark~\ref{rem:boundary} and Remark~\ref{rem:noslip}).
+For more information on the technical innovations see Subsection~\ref{sec:math}